 After a gorgeous sunny June, your garden should be luscious and colourful.
 As we close in on July, we want to help you make the most of your summer garden with getting a head start on your July jobs.

-Your bedding plants and perennials by now will probably need deadheading if you want to keep your display looking bright and beautiful.
-Roses also do well from a summer prune so bring out your secateurs and snip the dying flower heads.
-Remember to cut the stem of the flower head not just pulling the dead head off, this will encourage new growth.
+Your bedding plants and perennials by now will probably need deadheading.
+Especially if you want to keep your display looking bright and beautiful.
+Roses also do well from a summer prune.
+So bring out your secateurs and snip the dying flower heads.
+Remember to cut the stem of the flower head not just pulling the dead head off.
+This will encourage new growth.

 Feed your Crop

 Make sure you’re on top of your watering.
-Even if we have a shower of rain in the day check your soil to see how dry it is, because despite having bouts of rain it’s still very warm so can dry the soil out quickly.
+Even if we have a shower of rain in the day check your soil to see how dry it is.
+Despite having the occasional bout of rain it’s still very warm and the soil can dry out quickly.
 Remember not to water whilst the sun is at its warmest.
 Instead, water first thing in the morning or later at night when the sun is off your garden.

 If your garden is looking great in July, ENTER CULTIVATION STREET TODAY!
 Entries close for school gardens on 20th July and 2nd August for all other categories.
 Click the link below to enter for 2021